angular-ui/ui-router/README.md

 * `grunt`: Perform a normal build, runs jshint and karma tests
 * `grunt build`: Perform a normal build
 * `grunt dist`: Perform a clean build and generate documentation
-* `grunt dev`: Run dev server and watch for changes, builds and runs karma tests on changes.
+* `grunt dev`: Run dev server (sample app) and watch for changes, builds and runs karma tests on changes.